Start with the old day

 Staff cleanup measured

-Invoice handoff reviewed
+Invoice next step reviewed

 Identify calls, emails, WhatsApp messages, spreadsheets, price checks and order corrections before launch.